voxpupuli/crafty/README.md

 ### puppet/oss

-In [puppet/oss](puppet/oss) example we bundle puppetserver, puppetdb, postgres, puppetboard and HDM together.
+In the [puppet/oss](puppet/oss) example we bundle puppetserver, puppetdb, postgres, puppetboard and HDM together.

 We use the images from